RosettaCommons/demos/tutorials/Tutorial_4_Relax/Tutorial_4_Relax.md

 which will set its internal packer to respect the provided resfile.
 This only controls packing behavior, not the minimizer; it can also be used to increase [rotamer] sampling around critical residues.
 To demonstrate this, run

-	$> ../../../main/source/bin/relax.default.linuxclangrelease -s 1ubq.pdb -out:suffix relaxed_with_resfile -relax:respect_resfile -packing:resfile 1ubq.resfile @general_relax_flags
+	$> ../../../main/source/bin/relax.default.linuxclangrelease -s 1ubq.pdb -out:suffix _relaxed_with_resfile -relax:respect_resfile -packing:resfile 1ubq.resfile @general_relax_flags

 and compare to 1ubq.pdb.
 Note that the two structures are different; these differences arise during the minimization step.

-###Changing the behavior of the repulsive algorithm
+###Changing the behavior of constraints
-By default, Relax employs a ramping repulsive energy; this increases the structural space the algorithm is permitted to explore by gradually decreasing the weight of the repulsive term as the run continues.
-This behavior may be disabled by
+By default, Relax gradually decreases the weight of any constraints given as the run progresses in order to explore more space in which the constraints hold while also optimizing the final structure.
+This behavior may be deactivate with
 	-relax:ramp_constraints false
-if the particular positions of the atoms in a given structure are believed to be accurate.
+if the constraints are particularly important or believed to be absolutely accurate.

 ##FastRelax